LOADING ...

 couldn't bring myself to go to his funeral.
 My agony was so great I

-just couldn't come face to with him that one last time.
+just couldn't come face to face him that one last time.
 My failure to

-intensified my parents' resentment for me even more.
-But from that
+attend intensified my parents' resentment for me even more.
+But from

 moment on, nothing seemed to matter, especially that hell called

 'home'.
-For one after his death I roamed the streets in a fog barely
+For one year after his I roamed the streets in a fog barely

-conscious of or anyone.
-I discovered alcohol, and girls, drugs
+conscious of anything or anyone.
+I discovered alcohol, and girls,

-and in general a life I had never known which was exciting,
+and in general a I had never known which was exciting, frightening

 and wonderfully dangerous.
-And it was then as I staggered through a
+And it was as I staggered through a down

 city street in one of my drunken rages I stumbled across a small

-music shop and in the window stood the instrument, the tool that
+music shop and in the window stood the instrument, the fiery that

-would become the object of my new found desire.
-The of my
+would become the of my new found desire.
+The instrument of my

 passion, my obsession, the blood-red six string.
 It was I'd known